PROUT, What It Stands For: 1st fundamental principle

 Various forms of wealth

 The advocates of totalitarianism prescribe rule for the sake of rule and as such suppress all the thoughts and expressions of human beings ruthlessly.
 This is precisely what accounts for the total absence of intellectual freedom in communist countries.
 Neither can it be said with certitude that capitalist countries allow intellectual freedom.
-A noted principal of an American college once remarked, “Education is impossible in many parts of the United Stated today because free inquiry and discussions are impossible.”3 From 1945 to 1955 American students were not allowed to discuss the Chinese revolution in inter-college debate competitions.
+A noted principal of an American college once remarked, “Education is impossible in many parts of the United States today because free inquiry and discussions are impossible.”3 From 1945 to 1955 American students were not allowed to discuss the Chinese revolution in inter-college debate competitions.
 In the U.S. many public speakers are debarred from delivering lectures.
-In matters of religious freedom the totalitarian states have imposed iron restrictions.
+In matters of religious freedom, the totalitarian states have imposed iron restrictions.
 It seems that all dogmatic systems want to attune the human voice with their myopic conclusions on economics.
-Beyond that there is neither any liberty nor any philosophy.
+Beyond that, there is neither any liberty nor any philosophy.
 There is no other aspect of human life except the threats of human life except the threats of mighty autocrats, ruthless charge of bayonets, and dull and tedious ruminations of consumerism.
 But the human being striving for eternal freedom, though put in temporary confinement in the cage behind the iron curtain, will never remain in bondage for good.
 Of a caged bird refuses to be tamed, pecks the sticks time and again and gets out in boundless heavens, then how can men and women tolerate the tortures and torments of a tyrannical despot?
-Whenever human beings have been confined and their voiced gagged the spirit of revolt has unmistakably asserted itself then and there.
+Whenever human beings have been confined and their voices gagged the spirit of revolt has unmistakably asserted itself then and there.
 The weapons of destruction are manufactured only to spell the extinction of the exploiters.
-In a desperate bid to bring about their own salvation human beings has discovered various ways of liberating themselves from the dreadful clutches of demons and tyrants.
+In a desperate bid to bring about their own salvation human beings have discovered various ways of liberating themselves from the dreadful clutches of demons and tyrants.

 People should be doubly assured of their enormous mental freedom in order to make them competent to defend themselves against the materialist onslaughts and tyranny.
 This freedom once granted will put an end to all sorts of chaos and confusion.
-This will facilitate people’s maturity of thinking, power of judgement and diverse experiences.
-On the other hand, the freedom totally denied will inevitably make people docile yes-men with slave mentality.
+This will facilitate people’s maturity of thinking, power of judgment, and diverse experiences.
+On the other hand, the freedom totally denied will inevitably make people docile yes-men with a slave mentality.
 It closely resembles the hopeless condition of a caged bird helplessly accepting the indignities of captivity.

-The people of most countries today have become helpless victims of psychic inertia as they are given neither sufficient encouragement nor rights to think freely.
+The people of most countries today have become helpless victims of psychic inertia as they are given neither sufficient encouragement nor the right to think freely.
 Neither there is in them any dynamic urge for creation nor sharpness of intellect.
 Only in an atmosphere of complete psychic freedom is healthy criticism possible.
 The fear of such criticism will keep the government alert and guard against all probable mistakes.
-In absence of any opposition the government will most complacently do whatever it pleases according to its own whims and caprices, such as are happening in many countries today.
+In the absence of any opposition, the government will most complacently do whatever it pleases according to its own whims and caprices, such as are happening in many countries today.
 But the impartial and truthful exposition of the critic would not allow it to go that way.
 So in order to camouflage their weaknesses despotic rulers spare no means to forcibly gag the voices of their opponents.
 Moreover, if one’s right to acquire mental and spiritual wealth is acceded to it will lead to one more good result, the solutions of some of the socioeconomic problems.
 At least the stringency of economic problems may be alleviated to some extent.
-Economic problems are caused chiefly by the scarcity of physical wealth, the reasons for this scarcity being the excessive attachment and lust for enjoyments.
+Economic problems are caused chiefly by the scarcity of physical wealth, the reasons for this scarcity being the excessive attachment and lust for enjoyment.
 How can human beings destroy their propensity of accumulation until subtler things giving them more pleasure and satisfaction deflect their attention away from physicality?
 Therefore, a subtler ideology must be dished out for humanity.
 One’s love for ideology definitely indicates one’s mental development.
 So one’s attention should be directed toward the psychic world, from the external world toward the internal, from the domain of physicality to the unfathomable ocean of consciousness.
 The spiritual pursuits afford greater benefits.
-Constant spiritual ideation lessens the individuals’ hankering after physicality, arouses and develops the latent human virtues such as kindness, love, compassion, tenderness, etc. and elevates them to the glory of Godhood.
+Constant spiritual ideation lessens the individuals’ hankering after physicality, arouses and develops latent human virtues such as kindness, love, compassion, tenderness, etc., and elevates them to the glory of Godhood.

 Only spiritual freedom, granted to mankind, can uplift human beings from abject materialism.
 Those who are reluctant to grant spiritual freedom to individuals only allow themselves to be tightened in the tentacles of religion.
 How can it be denied that a movement should be guided only by those who are spiritually conscious to a high degree?
 Though Marxism has refuted religion (but not spirituality for there is not the least proof to show that he had any deep knowledge of spirituality, not even a superficial idea of it) still he could not but create a passion for a new religion.
-Hallowell has rightly observed that “In theory Marxism rejects religion but in practice the passion which it forms is religious in character.”
+Hallowell has rightly observed that “In theory Marxism rejects religion but in practice, the passion which it forms is religious in character.”
 Rabindranath Tagore observed, “Those who refuse to believe in the authority of religious scriptures are the most dogmatic believers in economic doctrines.”

 It is well nigh impossible to preclude spirituality altogether from human life.
-In communist countries religious practices continued and are continuing behind closed doors and windows of private houses.
+In communist countries, religious practices continued and are continuing behind closed doors and windows of private houses.
 If spiritual practices are not allowed in broad daylight it is sure to find out its secret outlets for expression.
 We are ready to accept that religious dogmas are opium but the science of dynamic spirituality must be given due recognition.
-It is a fact that religious dogmas do more harm than good, make the individuals more materialistic but spirituality ensures one’s nobleness, keep one unattached to material objects and leads one from the finite to the infinite.
+It is a fact that religious dogmas do more harm than good, make the individuals more materialistic but spirituality ensures one’s nobleness, keeps one unattached to material objects, and leads one from the finite to the infinite.
 PROUT will not only grant liberty to individuals for their psychic and spiritual pursuits but will extend more encouragement and facilities as well.

 The Collective Body

 If the right of individuals over physical wealth is regulated in the larger interest of society then naturally a poignant question arises: Who will regulate this right?
 The reply to this question is The collective body, mentioned in the last portion of the first fundamental principle of PROUT.
 This collective body should not be misunderstood to mean a large gathering of people built up on a democratic method.
 What it actually means is “the board of sadvipras”.4 These sadvipras, in fact, will be the controlling nucleus of society.
-They will always be far superior to the average people so far as virtues and capabilities are concerned, and will earn their position precisely because of their qualities of service-mindedness and spiritual orientation.
+They will always be far superior to the average people so far as virtues and capabilities are concerned and will earn their position precisely because of their qualities of service-mindedness and spiritual orientation.
 Sadvipras can very well be compared to the head of a large family.
 Now, if the head of the family dictates something to the members the latter will have to carry it out for the common good of the entire family.
 Suppose some of the members tend to defy the orders of the head of the family and go against the interest of the entire family causing peace and tranquility of the family to be disturbed.
 If all the members pay special importance to the opinions and views of the enlightened head then naturally there will be a good result.
 The views of sadvipras have got to be accepted in the interest of humanity at large.

-Here one thing has to be clearly borne in mind that the sadvipras are not owners of the wealth of this universe, neither is it a fact that humanity will have to live on their mercy.
+Here one thing has to be clearly borne in mind the sadvipras are not owners of the wealth of this universe, and neither is it a fact that humanity will have to live on their mercy.
 According to PROUT, none can claim ownership of physical or mental wealth in this relative world.
 The Supreme Operative Principle (the force of creation) has not executed any “will” exclusively for any individual.
 According to Sarkar, “This world is created in the imagination of the Great One.
 Only that Supreme Consciousness can be the real owner of Its imagination and not the created beings.
-All the properties of this Earth, moveable as well as immoveable do not belong to any particular individual.
+All the properties of this Earth, moveable as well as immovable do not belong to any particular individual.
 Everything is the patrimony of all of us and we have the Great One as our father.”
-It means that the world of the living beings is just like a big joint family.
-According to the Dayabhaga system enunciated by Jimut Bahn Battacharya, as long as the father is alive the sons cannot be the owners of the property but they can certainly utilize their rightful share, and enjoy peace and happiness thereby.
+It means that the world of living beings is just like a big joint family.
+According to the Dayabhaga system enunciated by Jimut Bahn Bhattacharya, as long as the father is alive the sons cannot be the owners of the property but they can certainly utilize their rightful share, and enjoy peace and happiness thereby.
 In this system, even that One, who is the real owner, does not want to bring the entire wealth under his own control for his personal consumption.
 He prefers to distribute the wealth rationally among the members of the family.
 If he acts otherwise, then the family is bound to disintegrate, and it will be beyond him to keep the family under his control.
 Following the Dayabhaga system PROUT has accepted the concept of cosmic inheritance.
 The only difference between these two systems lies in the fact that the day the father of the family will be no more the offspring will establish their individual ownership after dividing the properties among themselves but with regard to cosmic inheritors it will never so happen as the cosmic father who is an eternal entity will never die.

 Hence sadvipras will never enjoy the monopolistic rights of any property.
-Unlike communists, PROUT can never support centralization of economic powers.
-On the contrary it favors decentralization of economy so as to ensure good to one and all.
+Unlike communists, PROUT can never support the centralization of economic powers.
+On the contrary, it favors decentralization of the economy so as to ensure good to one and all.
 Their main task will be not only to safeguard the ordinary or joint property in a befitting manner but also to see that everyone are guaranteed equal rights.
-They will start a system wherein all will live – each with sound body and sound mind.
+They will start a system wherein all will live – each with a sound body and sound mind.
 They are, as it were, the managers of the house.
-Now if the entire responsibility of management is left to a single sadvipra, it may involve grave risks and as such the responsibility is assigned to a group of sadvipras.
+Now if the entire responsibility of management is left to a single sadvipra, it may involve grave risks, and as such the responsibility is assigned to a group of sadvipras.
 That is why the term “collective body” has been used.
 This concept of sadvipras can no longer be described as utopian.
 In the words of Subash Chandra Bose, “Leaders do not drop from the sky, they are forged out in the process of work.”

 The structure to be built up by these sadvipras will be dictatorial in terms of political philosophy.
 That will by no means be a copy of Hitler’s autocracy or Stalin’s dictatorship, which was nothing short of an instrument for promoting his self-aggrandizement and power-mongering.
 Rather it will be a benevolent dictatorship.
 In managing the affairs of the big joint family of a vast society, sadvipras cannot afford to act whimsically.
-They must pay due attention to the hopes and inspiration, pain and pleasure of the common masses.
-The rule in society will be reciprocal in nature, meaning thereby that the rulers will not only dictate from above, the ruled at the bottom will also have their voice in the administration.
+They must pay due attention to the hopes and inspiration, pain, and pleasure of the common masses.
+The rule in society will be reciprocal in nature, meaning thereby that the rulers will not only dictate from above but the ruled at the bottom will also have their voice in the administration.
 Hence the significant use of the two words “permission or approval”.
-By permission is meant that the sadvipras on the basis of facts and data gathered by them should assess the strength of the social and economic forces and decide thereupon as to how much of wealth the individuals may be allowed to accumulate, especially when world government has become a reality.
+By permission is meant that the sadvipras on the basis of facts and data gathered by them should assess the strength of the social and economic forces and decide thereupon as to how much wealth the individuals may be allowed to accumulate, especially when world government has become a reality.
 Here of course does not lie the end.
-In this world of diversity the demands and needs vary from person to person.
+In this world of diversity, the demands and needs vary from person to person.
 So it is but likely that the property permitted by the board of sadvipras may not be adequate enough to accommodate and feed the entire population inhabiting a particular country or it may also happen that on a particular day at the house of a particular person a special function may be held.

 The quota of essential commodities fixed for that day may not be enough for the particular occasion.
-In that case that particular person will be required to place his requisition in an application before the board of sadvipras (sadvipra boards will function at all levels of administration from village to the global respectively).
+In that case, that particular person will be required to place his requisition in an application before the board of sadvipras (sadvipra boards will function at all levels of administration from village to the global respectively).
 The board then will thoroughly scrutinize the requisition and, if it is found to be genuine, will approve it.
-Thus the government will be in close touch with needs and requirements of the people.
+Thus the government will be in close touch with the needs and requirements of the people.
 The government cannot afford to remain too unapproachable to the masses nor can they put an iron curtain around themselves.

 The use of the word “clear” is really significant.
 The permission to be given by the collective body must be a written one and this permission or approval must be unequivocal, free from any kind of ambiguity.
-Sometimes it so happens that the ignorant masses being fully satisfied with the permission or approval of the authorities approach the distributing office for getting their respective quotas but when the same approval letter is differently interpreted at that stage they cannot but be frustrated.
-According to the first fundamental principle of PROUT the language of permission or approval must be simple and easily intelligible.
+Sometimes it so happens that the ignorant masses being fully satisfied with the permission or approval of the authorities approach the distributing office to get their respective quotas but when the same approval letter is differently interpreted at that stage they cannot but be frustrated.
+According to the first fundamental principle of PROUT, the language of permission or approval must be simple and easily intelligible.

 Thus the speciality of the first principle is that it will operate in all countries and in all circumstances.
 It proclaims bold and unequivocal assurance of justice to the whole of humanity.